JackiePease/JackiePease.github.io/_posts/dh_makes.markdown

 So hopefully those will get sent out with the other makes in the near future.

-If you've get any set of data with 5 categories for each of 6 areas (or 6 categories for each of 5 areas) then they might be ideal, but they could also be used as the basis for something more freeform but quipu-inspired! (this Instagram user makes some lovely interior decoration for homes and restaurants using quipus).
+If you've got any set of data with 5 categories for each of 6 areas (or 6 categories for each of 5 areas) then they might be ideal, but they could also be used as the basis for something else.
+[This Instagram user's Quipu-inspired interior decoration](https://www.instagram.com/arteunay/) inspires me to try something more freestyle next.